Also known as: single-leg get up, kneeling pistol, knee to pistol, jumping pistol, pistol from kneel

 How to Do Single knee get up + jumping pistol squat

-1. Start kneeling: Kneel with one knee on the ground, lead foot forward and chest upright.
-Engage your core and keep the spine neutral before initiating the step-up.
+1. Start kneeling: Begin kneeling with one knee on the ground and the other foot planted; engage your core and keep chest upright to protect the lower back.

 Muscle Groups